ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/README.md

 ### 3. Copy the model to a container registry

-To deploy this image in Kubernetes or OpenShift cluster, you must first provision the image to a container repository that your cluster can access.
+To deploy this image in Kubernetes or OpenShift cluster, you must first provision the image to a container repository.
 Tag your image with proper repository and namespace/project name.
 Replace `<REGISTRY>` and `<NAMESPACE>` in the following commands based on your configuration.
 ```
 docker tag watson-nlp_ensemble_model:v1 <REGISTRY>/<NAMESPACE>/:v1
 ```
-Push the image to upstream
+Push the image to the registry.
 ```
 docker push <REGISTRY>/<NAMESPACE>/watson-nlp_ensemble_model:v1
 ```